 You can use the chicken meat too, but, the way I see it, if I went through the effort to actually smoke a chicken then I have every intention of using the meat for sandwiches, tacos, salads, or this dip.
 I find that the carcass alone provides a beautifully infused smoked stock that isn’t too intense in flavor.

-The flavor of the stock will vary depending on how heavily you smoked your chicken, and what wood you use.
-But I’ve made this from chickens smoked on our Traeger (giving it the mildest flavor), to our big beast using hickory wood, and I absolutely love the flavor no matter how I smoked the chicken.
-And we’re not the type to over-smoke our food anyways (even brisket), so most of our food comes out mild in the smoke dept.
+The flavor of your smoked chicken stock will vary depending on how heavily you smoked your chicken, and what wood you use.
+But I’ve made this from chickens smoked on our pellet smoker (giving it the mildest flavor), to our Big Green Egg (which is my favorite for chicken), to our commercial 16 ft offset smoker using hickory wood, and I absolutely love the flavor no matter how I smoked the chicken.
+And we’re not the type to over-smoke our food anyways, so most of our food comes out mild in the smoke dept.

 This recipe calls for only the carcass of a chicken, and any additional juices or pieces left from the cooking.
 But feel free to use some of the meat too.
 And expect the color to be darker than your store bought (and tasteless) clear stocks.
 This one comes out opaque with more of a golden-amber color and smells like pure deliciousness with a mild smoke infusion.